aaronH45/sentimentAnalysis/index.md

 As with other news headlines, financial news headlines have the same sentiment as that of the information within the news itself.
 Furthermore, financial news headlines usually closely correlate with investor confidence.
 Thus, identifying the sentiments of these news headlines can aid predictions on market volatility, trading patterns, and stock prices.
 Improving the accuracy of models that conduct sentiment analysis on financial news headlines would have many further applications.

 ### Purpose
 The purpose of this project is to build a model that will be able to accurately determine positive, neutral, or negative sentiment in financial news headlines.
 Our group applies a supervised learning model through multinomial logistic regression in order to achieve the goal.
 Furthermore, our group applies deep learning models, including convolutional neural networks (CNN) and long short term memory networks (LSTM), to conduct financial sentiment.

-As an addendum, we tested the state of the art financial language model on our dataset to see the results and accuracy of a pre-trained model.
+We then compare the results of all three models and conclude what the strengths of each model are.

 ### Choosing our Models
 We tested a conventional supervised learning model to see what the best accuracy would be for conducting sentiment analysis with models that were not specifically deep-learning models.
 We chose multinomial logistic regression due to the fewer weights needed to train for the model.